sqliteai/sqlite-sync-react-native/README.md

 ## ✨ Features

 - 🧩 **Offline-First, Automatic Sync**
   Wrap your app with `SQLiteSyncProvider` to get a local database with automatic, bi-directional cloud synchronization.
   Your app works fully offline, and all local changes are synced seamlessly when online.

 - 🪝 **React Hooks Designed for Sync-Aware Data**
-  Use hooks like `useSqliteSyncQuery` and `useOnSqliteSync` to automatically refresh your UI when changes are synced from the cloud, keeping your app up-to-date without boilerplate code.
+  Use hooks like `useSqliteSyncQuery` and `useOnSqliteSync` to automatically refresh your UI when changes are synced from the cloud — keeping your app up-to-date without boilerplate code.

 - 🔧 **Zero-Configuration Extension Loading**
   The SQLite Sync extension is automatically loaded and configured for you.
-No manual setup required, just access the full [SQLite Sync API](https://github.com/sqliteai/sqlite-sync/blob/main/API.md) directly through the `db` instance.
+  No manual setup required — just access the full [SQLite Sync API](https://github.com/sqliteai/sqlite-sync/blob/main/API.md) directly through the `db` instance.

-- 📱 **Native‑Only, Ultra‑Fast**
+- 📱 **Native-Only, Ultra-Fast**
-  Under the hood, we use OP‑SQLite — a low‑level, JSI‑enabled SQLite engine for React Native.
-With OP‑SQLite, database operations run at near-native speed on iOS and Android.
+  Under the hood, we use OP-SQLite — a low-level, JSI-enabled SQLite engine for React Native.
+  With OP-SQLite, database operations run at near-native speed on iOS and Android.

 ## 📋 Requirements